Menu

 Is drone insurance mandatory in Vietnam?

-No. Insurance is not legally required for recreational drone flights in Vietnam.
-However, accidents happen (especially over water!), so having international liability insurance or DJI Care Refresh is highly recommended for your peace of mind.
+No. Insurance is not usually required for recreational drone flights in Vietnam.
+However, accidents happen, especially over water, mountains or crowded places, so international liability insurance or DJI Care Refresh is highly recommended for peace of mind.

 Can I fly a drone at the Golden Bridge (Ba Na Hills)?